 Most beginners make the mistake of standing far from the ball and thus applying poor effort to chip.
-Standing close to the ball gives you an excellent chance to make a solid strike.
+Standing close to the ball and keeping your club face square gives you an excellent chance to make a solid strike.
 Stand at least 5 inches from the ball to increase your chance of scoring.
-Standing at least 5 inches from the ball give you a better position to avoid the duffs and chunks.
+Standing at least 5 inches from the ball gives you a better position to avoid the duffs and chunks.

 Level your Shoulders